R1leMargoulin/R1leMargoulin/README.md

 **⚡️ Quick Facts:**

-- I am currently looking for an internship in robotics in a foreign country (USA or UK are my wanted destinations) 🗺️
+- I am currently preparing my internship in the USA. 🗺️
 - I am the president of the CESI Experimental Robotics, my school’s robotics club 🤖
 - I am posting some video projects on my Linkedin